The Payment Integrity Network

 • Compliance rules evaluated automatically

-• Policy enforcement before execution
+• Policy evaluation before execution

 • Settlement executes only after all gates pass